Understanding Flood Insurance in the USA

 “Federal Disaster Aid Will Cover Me”

-Disaster aid often comes in the form of loans that must be repaid.
-Insurance provides faster, more reliable protection.
+Disaster aid often means loans that you have to pay back.
+Insurance gives you faster, more reliable protection.

 How to Determine Your Flood Risk